d2si-oss/contributing-guidelines/README.md

    ```

 5. [Open a Pull Request](https://help.github.com/articles/about-pull-requests)
-   with a clear title and description.
+   to the upstream repository with a clear title and description.

 6. Once the PR has been merged, the topic branch can be removed from the local
    fork.